ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

   }
 }
 ```
-save it using `ctrl+0` -> `return` -> `ctrl+x`
+save it using `ctrl+O` -> `return` -> `ctrl+x` (note its `O` not `0`)

-the contracts name is `storage`, it has two functions `set`, sets the data you wanna store in the contract, `get`, gets the saved data you have already stored, since every call in etheruem is a transaction we will perform those to save and get the data.
+the contracts name is `Storage`, it has two functions 1. `set`, sets the data you wanna store in the contract, 2. `get`, gets the saved data you have already stored, since every call in etheruem is a transaction we will execute txns to save/store the data.
+Get will get this data.

-9. to compile this contract this contract we will put it in a json format and assign a JavaScript variable and save it to this directoru, then we send it to an output file.
+9. to compile this contract we will put it into a `json` format and assign a JavaScript variable and save it to the presetn working directory, then we send it to an output file. check if you have the files, before moving forward.

 ```bash
 echo "var storageOutput=`solc --optimize --combined-json abi,bin,interface Storage.sol`" > storage.js